adamdaudrich/SP500-mean-and-average/README.md

-This is my code from a University of Michigan course on python
+From a University of Michigan course on python

-Readlines separates the file into lines of strings the .split() method inserts commas indexing is used to isolate a date range may 2016 through a for loop populates the lists
+readlines(), .strip(), .split(), max(), sum(), len()

-The sum of the desired column
+for loop # 1 populates the initialized lists for loop # 2 translates string data into float from the sp500 list for loop # 3 translates string data into float from the interest list